 - Using Google Docs & Sheets For Industrial Marketing

 Google Analytics is great for monitoring the health of your website by keeping track of visitor metrics, bounce rates, and page performance.
-Use both together to continually optimize your website and continually replenish your sales pipeline with leads.
+Use both to optimize your website continually and continually replenish your sales pipeline with leads.

 "WebTrax lets us see what our target customers and target industries are looking at on our website so we can be prepared to answer their questions on those issues and even order advanced inventory," said Julia Mace, Marketing Leader at SUS America, Inc.

-Qualified manufacturers and industrial companies can create a free Thomas WebTrax account to manage their industrial marketing lead generation efforts more effectively.
+Qualified manufacturers and industrial companies can create a free Thomas WebTrax account to effectively manage their industrial marketing lead generation efforts.
 Learn more here.

 Your pages should be presented simply and cleanly, have CTAs that drive to your offers (eBooks, charts, white papers, etc.), and lead your prospects to fill out forms.